-Also, in the Wieringermeer wind farm (WRM) project in the Netherlands we have worked to enhance local biodiversity.
-We have together with organization "I Love Beeing" placed two beehives for wild bees at the site in the spring 2020.
+More than 80 per cent of the plants on Earth depend on pollination through bees and other pollinators and Vattenfall supports biodiversity in various ways.
+In the Wieringermeer wind farm (WRM) project in the Netherlands we have for example worked to enhance local biodiversity.
+We have together with organization "I Love Beeing" placed two beehives for wild bees at the site in the spring of 2020.
 Before the beehives were placed, bee flowers and herbs were sown around the office to provide food for the bees.
 As the bees also need the honey they produce as food, it is not for sale but kept in the hives.